ogradyc01/GoldenCheetah/Tool-Bar_Functions.md

 ***

-A very powerfull tool of GoldenCheetah is the 'Search/Filter' box.
+A very powerful tool of GoldenCheetah is the 'Search/Filter' box.
 This functionality is used in multiple places of Golden Cheetah and will therefore be described just once under [Special Topics: Search/Filter] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Special-Topics_SearchFilter)

 BACK: [General UI] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/General_UI-Layout-and-terminology)